Civil Engineer Construction Resume Example

 Technical know-how matters, but soft skills are just as important.
 I always focus on both when building a strong resume for this field.

-Technical skills basically make or break a field engineer construction resume.
+Technical skills basically make or break a field engineer construction resume, so I always include a cover letter to further highlight my technical background.
 Employers want to see concrete abilities.
 I always highlight my project management software experience, like Procore or AutoCAD.

 You should call out site surveying, blueprint reading, and material estimation.
 These are must-haves for most roles.
 Listing OSHA safety certifications really boosts credibility.